-- PDWS: Primary Drinking Water Standards MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements. - ♦ SDWS: Secondary Drinking Water Standards MCLs for contaminants that do not affect health but are used to monitor the aesthetics of the water. - PHG: Public Health Goal The level of a contaminant in drinking water below which there is no known or expected risk to health.
+- ◆ PDWS: Primary Drinking Water Standards MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements. - ♦ SDWS: Secondary Drinking Water Standards MCLs for contaminants that do not affect health but are used to monitor the aesthetics of the water. - PHG: Public Health Goal The level of a contaminant in drinking water below which there is no known or expected risk to health.
 PHGs are set by the California Environmental Protection Agency. - MCLG: Maximum Contaminant Level Goal The level of contaminant in drinking water below which there is no known expected risk to health.
 MCLG's are set by the U.S. Environmental Protection Agency. - MCL: Maximum Contaminant Level The highest level of a contaminant that is allowed in drinking water.
 Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible.
-Secondary MCL's are set to protect the odor, taste, and appearance of drinking water. - MRDL: Maximum Residual Disinfectant Level The level of a disinfectant added for water treatment that may not be exceeded at
+Secondary MCL's are set to protect the odor, taste, and appearance of drinking water. - MRDL: Maximum Residual Disinfectant Level The level of a disinfectant added for water treatment that may not be exceeded at the consumer's tap.

-- the consumer's tap. - MRDLG: Maximum Residual Disinfectant Level Goal The level of a disinfectant added for water treatment below which there is no known or expected risk to health. - RAL: Regulatory Action Level The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow. - ♦ NA: Not applicable. - NC: Not collected. - ND: Not detectable at testing limit. - NTU: Nephelometric Turbidity Units a measure of the suspended material in water. - ppb: parts per billion. - ppm: parts per million. - pCi/l: picocuries per liter a measure of radioactivity - μS/cm: microSiemens per centimeter a measure of conductivity - ♦ CFU/100 ml: colony forming units per 100 milliliters. - $lack \mu mho/cm$: micromho per centimeter a measure of electrical conductivity.
+- MRDLG: Maximum Residual Disinfectant Level Goal The level of a disinfectant added for water treatment below which there is no known or expected risk to health. - RAL: Regulatory Action Level The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow. - ♦ NA: Not applicable. - ♦ NC: Not collected. - ND: Not detectable at testing limit. - NTU: Nephelometric Turbidity Units a measure of the suspended material in water. - ppb: parts per billion. - ppm: parts per million. - pCi/l: picocuries per liter a measure of radioactivity - μS/cm: microSiemens per centimeter a measure of conductivity - ♦ CFU/100 ml: colony forming units per 100 milliliters. - μmho/cm: micromho per centimeter a measure of electrical conductivity. - ◆ TT: Treatment Technique A required process intended to reduce the level of a contaminant in drinking water.